 Road bike routes and loops

-Ride any of Lake Placid's cycling loops and tours and you'll be immersed in the stunning Adirondack landscape.
+Lake Placid's cycling loops and tours are immersed in the stunning Adirondack landscape.
 There are lots of ways to see the scenery, and there's so much of it anything from a one- to five-hour trek will do.
-If you like to spend all day in the saddle, combine the shorter routes to make an epic, all-day ride.
-Just be sure not to miss some of our classic, and incredible, cycling experiences, like screaming down to the town of Keene through Cascade Pass, or the incredible panoramic mountain views close to town on Bear Cub Road.
+There are even options to combine the shorter routes to make an epic, all-day ride.
+The area has some classic, and incredible, cycling experiences, like flying down to the town of Keene through Cascade Pass, or the incredible panoramic mountain views close to town on Bear Cub Road.

 Mountain bike trails

 Lake Placid is home to an extensive singletrack trail network developed through a collaborative effort between local landowners and a hard working mountain bike advocacy group called the Barkeater Trails Alliance.
-The singletrack trails here were designed with many skill levels in mind, and they're so close to town you might not even have to get in your car.
+The singletrack trails here were designed with many skill levels in mind, and they're so close to town riders might not even have to get in their cars to get there.
 It's easy to see why the mountain biking culture in Lake Placid and the surrounding area is growing exponentially each year.
-Make the trip to see it for yourself!

 Other Adirondack biking